wprk/tech-test-full-stack-engineer/SOLUTION.md

 # Frontend

+#### Authentication
+I added a very basic example of how I'd go about adding authentication to this application, I didn't have time to build the server side for authentication but you should be able to see how I would of gone about it from the frontend perspective.
+I built out an AuthProvider class and mocked out what the response from the server would be with a basic JWT token (set to expire at the end of the year).
+I then wrapped the Route for the jobs page with the ProtectedRoute component and redirect to the /login page if the user isn't authenticated.
+Whenever we have a token I then pass it along to all API calls where it would of been checked by the Auth middleware (if I had time to add it) before returning results.

 #### Config
 As with the backend for any real-world application you should always seperate your environment variables out from your code.
 I only have the one environment variable containing the `API_PATH` but this was extracted out to ensure the frontend could be deployed and configured to use a different API in the future.
 I have also committed the .env file again here to ensure it works for you but would not do this with a real application as the file would likely contain secrets you wouldn't want accessible in the codebase.